 Cheeses In France – Terroir, AOC & PDO

-You might not even notice these designations at first, but they do play a role in choosing the best French cheese.
+You might not even notice the designations of AOC, PDO, and terroir when first looking at the names of French cheeses, but they do play a role in choosing the best French cheese.

 AOC (Appellation d’Origine Contrôlée) (Controlled Designation of Origin): This French label protects the traditional method of production, ingredients used and the origin of a product.
 For example, Rocamadour cheese, which is goat cheese, can only be produced in Rocamadour.
 If somebody else wants to produce this AOC goat cheese in a different location in France, they can’t.
 Or they would have to give it a different name.
 The AOC designation protects the cheesemakers and community that have a long-standing tradition with their product.